external-secrets/external-secrets/docs/provider/ibm-secrets-manager.md

 {% include 'ibm-external-secret-by-name.yaml' %}
 ```

-Please note that the below mechanism to get the secret by name is supported, but will soon be deprecated.
-This mechanism involves an additional call to fetch the relevant secret ID for the specified secret name.
+Please note that the below mechanism to get the secret by name is deprecated and not supported.

 ```yaml
 {% include 'ibm-external-secret-by-name-deprecated.yaml' %}